The President of India

-Subject to the limitations of the audit indicated in paragraphs 1 to 5 above and asrequired by the State Bank of India Act 1955 and subject also to the limitations ofdisclosure required there in we report that:
+Subject to the limitations of the audit indicated in paragraphs 6 and 7above and as required by the State Bank of India Act 1955 and subject also to thelimitations of disclosure required therein and as required by sub-section (3) of section30 of the Banking Regulation Act 1949 we report that:

-b) The transactions of the Bank which have come to our notice have been within thepowers of the Bank.
+b) The transactions of the Bank which have come to our notice havebeen within the powers of the Bank; and

-c) The returns received from the ofices and branches of the Bank havebeen found adequate for the purposes of our audit.
+c) The returns received from the offices and branches of the Bank havebeen found adequate for the purposes of our audit.

 10. We further report that:

 a) In our opinion proper books of account as required by law have beenkept by the Bank so far as it appears from our examination of those books and properreturns adequate for the purposes of our audit have been received from branches notvisited by us;

 b) the Balance Sheet the Profit and Loss Account and the Cash FlowStatement dealt with by this report are in agreement with the books of account and withthe returns received from the branches not visited by us;

 c) the reports on the accounts of the branch offices audited by branchauditors of the Bank as per the provisions of the section 29 of the Banking RegulationAct 1949 and the State Bank of India Act 1955 have been sent to us and have beenproperly dealt with by us in preparing this report; and

 d) in our opinion the Balance Sheet the Profit and Loss Account andthe Cash Flow Statement comply with the applicable accounting standards to the extentthey are not inconsistent with the accounting policies prescribed by the RBI.